setipio/wasmedge_setip_demo/README.md

-Sure, here is the corrected version with spell-check and improvements:

----

 # A Simple HTTP Public API Server to Deploy Locally with Offline Access

 This is a simple project that can run an API server and be made instantly available over secured public URLs from any or limited public IP addresses.